New Zealand’s Vaccine Strategy

 Yes.
 NZ Inc is working closely to promote policy alignment and ensure that any vaccines access opportunities are made available to all of NZ Inc.

 Not currently.
 Globally, the purchase and rollout of COVID-19 vaccines is being managed by governments via large pre-purchase agreements which can absorb all available supply.
-Private purchase of vaccine is not expected to be an option for some time.
+Private purchase of vaccine is not expected to be a widespread option for some time.

 The needs and options available vary widely across the network.
 MFAT will be looking at a range of options relevant to different regions and posts.
 We will be advocating for the inclusion of foreign nationals (including diplomats) in partner country vaccination programmes.
 We are in discussion with other foreign ministries about respective plans and options to cooperate.
-We are exploring the potential for vaccination of SNZ staff via return to New Zealand.
+We are exploring the potential for vaccination of some SNZ staff when on business or leave in New Zealand.

 For many posts, the most viable option will be to access safe and effective vaccinations locally when they become available.
-MFAT will be working to support posts to gain such access.
+MFAT will be working to support posts to gain such access where the vaccines are assessed as safe and effective.

 Due to the complex logistics, temperature control, supply chain management, and local regulatory permissions required for vaccine shipping and administration, it is unlikely that this is a technically feasible option for MFAT.
 However this will be further assessed as available vaccines and Post contexts change.